-US Gold Coins - What are Coins with Character?
+US Gold Coins - What Are Coins With Character?

 Other gold coins are numismatically significant.
 Examples of this are the 1838-C and 1838-D half eagles: the very first branch mint issues of this denomination as well as the first gold coin made at the Dahlonega mint in the case of the 1838-D.

-These are the sort of coins which have multiple levels of demand and this is another important element of “character.”
+These are the sort of coins that have multiple levels of demand and this is another important element of “character.”

-Do you want to assemble a collection which contains coins with character?
-Contact Doug Winter via email at [email protected] to discuss your collecting goals.
+Get Your Copies of Doug’s Books from CoinWeek Supplies for 25% off.

 About Doug Winter

-In 1989, he founded Douglas Winter Numismatics, and his firm specializes in buying and selling choice and rare United States coins, especially US gold coins and all branch mint material.
+In 1989, he founded Douglas Winter Numismatics, and his firm specializes in buying and selling choice and rare US Gold coins, especially US gold coins and all branch mint material.

-Recognized as one of the leading specialized numismatic firms, Doug is an award winning author of over a dozen numismatic books and the recognized expert on US Gold.
-His knowledge and exceptional eye for properly graded and original coins has made him one of the most respected figures in the numismatic community and a sought after dealer by collectors and investors looking for professional personalized service, a select inventory of impeccable quality and fair and honest pricing.
+Recognized as one of the leading specialized numismatic firms, Doug is an award-winning author of over a dozen numismatic books and a recognized expert on US Gold.
+His knowledge and an exceptional eye for properly graded and original coins have made him one of the most respected figures in the numismatic community and a sought-after dealer by collectors and investors looking for professional personalized service, a select inventory of impeccable quality, and fair and honest pricing.
 Doug is also a major buyer of all US coins and is always looking to purchase collections both large and small.
-He can be reached at 214-675-9897.
+He can be reached at (214) 675-9897.

 - Gold Coins of the New Orleans Mint: 1839-1909